 If your goal is to become an international lawyer, you can launch your career with the Center for International Law and Policy.
 Through sought-after international externships, research projects, and academic offerings, you’ll gain invaluable experience and exposure to real-world international legal issues.

-Associate Professor Lisa J. Laplante, the center’s director, teaches courses on human rights, transitional justice, and international law.
+Professor Lisa J. Laplante, the center’s director, teaches courses on human rights, transitional justice, and international law.